Azure/azure-sdk-for-net/sdk/datalake-store/Azure.ResourceManager.DataLakeStore/README.md

-# Microsoft Azure DataLake Storage Management client library for .NET
+# Microsoft Azure DataLake Storage management client library for .NET

 Microsoft Azure Data Lake Storage is a massively scalable and secured data lake that helps to achieve high-performance analytics workloads.
 It eiminates data silos with a single storage platform.
 Optimize costs with tiered storage and policy management.
 Authenticate data using Azure Active Directory (Azure AD) and role-based access control (RBAC).
 And help protect data with security features like encryption at rest and advanced threat protection.